 Marian University, through policy and practice, is committed to providing equitable access to learning opportunities for all students.
-In the Catholic, Franciscan tradition, we celebrate the dignity of each individual to ensure students with disabilities have equal access and opportunities as Marian Knights.
+In the Catholic, Franciscan tradition, we celebrate the dignity of each individual to ensure students with disabilities have equal access and opportunities during their time at Marian University.

-The Personalized Learning Center staff, along with students and faculty, engage in an interactive process to ensure accommodations are set up in a reasonable and supportive manner.
-This may also include connecting students to other on-campus resources, such as peer tutoring, academic success coaching, and career exploration services.
+The Personalized Learning Center staff, along with students and faculty, engage in an interactive process to ensure disability related accommodations are set up in a reasonable and supportive manner.
+The Personalized Learning Center supports disability access within the academic, housing, dining, parking, and social environment at Marian University.